WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Overview" /></a>
 ## Overview ##

-In this lab, you will create a new Windows Server 2012 Windows Azure Virtual Machine called DC01 using the Windows Azure management console in your web browser, and then deploy Active Directory using Server Manager on the DC01 virtual machine.
+In this lab, you will provision a newly created Windows Server 2012 Virtual Machine called DC01 in Windows Azure using the Windows Azure PowerShell Cmdlets and then deploy Active Directory using Server Manager on DC01.
 DC01 will be the first domain controller in a new forest.

 When deploying Active Directory in Windows Azure, two aspects are important to point out.